Silver Flint

-Frank Sylvester "Silver" Flint (August 3, 1855 – January 14, 1892) was a catcher in Major League Baseball.
+Frank Sylvester "Silver" Flint (August 3, 1855 – January 14, 1892) was an American catcher in Major League Baseball.
 He played 13 seasons of major league baseball for the St. Louis Red Stockings, Indianapolis Blues and Chicago White Stockings.

 For about two decades, Flint was the only major league player to have caught three no-hitters.
 He was known as a hard-nosed player, catching with his bare hands and playing through frequent broken bones in his hands.

 Early life and early career

 Flint was born in Philadelphia and lived in St. Louis as a child.
 He received the nickname "Silver" because he had light blonde hair.
 Flint played for a local amateur baseball team, the St. Louis Elephants, in 1874.

 Flint began his professional career at age 19 with the 1875 St. Louis Red Stockings.
 The team participated in the National Association for 19 games before leaving the league, having won only four of its games.
 Flint played in 17 of the team's 19 games, but he got only 5 hits in 61 at bats for a .082 batting average.

 Rather than staying with the Red Stockings to play against semipro and amateur teams, he went to Covington, Kentucky, to play for the independent professional Star Baseball Club.
 The Covington team clashed with the leadership of the Cincinnati Reds, who were preparing for play in the new National League, and the Covington Stars folded in the summer of 1876.

 In 1877, Flint played for the Indianapolis Blues of the League Alliance, and he stayed with the team when it was brought into the National League in 1878.
 Flint started playing in the days before modern innovations to protect the hands and bodies of catchers.
 He developed a spring ritual in which he placed his hands in buckets of sand and allowed teammates to hit his hands with bats, thinking that this would make his hands more limber.